Today is the day that all dalpre can look back and know they have a voice! We are no longer slaves!

 “And what’s wrong with me?” growled Maris.

 Maris took a purposeful step closer.
-Her lip peeled back to reveal sharp teeth.
-Kanéko noticed that she had also balled her hands into fists.
+Her lip peeled back to reveal sharp teeth, and she balled her hands into fists.
 “What?
 Am I not good enough for you?
 And you can’t stand to touch me?
 I can see that look on your face.
 And I disgust you, don’t I?”
 With each word, her voice grew sharper and more pronounced.

 Kanéko held up her hands and looked at Salcid and Garèo for help.

 Salcid’s ears were pressed against his head.
 His own lips pulled back in a snarl, but he was focusing on his daughter.
 He started to reach for Maris, but then Garèo stepped next to him and put a hand on his shoulder.
 Salcid stopped and looked at Garèo quizzically.

 Kanéko opened her mouth to say something, but Maris interrupted her by covering the distance between them and shoving Kanéko back with surprising strength.

 “And I said, I’m not good enough for you?”

 Kanéko thought furiously for some answer that wouldn’t further antagonize the dalpre.
 “No, I-I’m not comfortable with hugging.”